MowlCoder/accumulative-loyalty-system/README.md

 ## Overview

+It is a project for Yandex Practicum course **Advanced Go developer**.

 The project is divided into two parts: an accrual system and a core system.

 The accrual system provides an opportunity to register information about the reward for the order and to register the order for the calculation of bonus points.